EXCLUSIVE-India readying $2.6 billion U.S. naval helicopter deal ahead of Trump trip

 Trade officials have pointed to large-scale U.S. arms purchases, from surveillance planes to Apache and Chinook helicopters, as proof of India's willingness to tighten strategic ties.

+On Monday, the U.S. State Department said it had approved an Indian request for an Integrated Air Defense Weapon System for an estimated cost of $1.87 billion, which would further strengthen the two countries' defence ties.

+The two sides are expected to move forward on the deal over the year.

-The multirole helicopters will be equipped with Hellfire missiles and are meant to help the Indian navy track submarines in the Indian Ocean, where China is expanding its presence.
+The multirole helicopters from Lockheed will be equipped with Hellfire missiles and torpedoes, and are meant to help the Indian navy track submarines in the Indian Ocean, where China is expanding its presence.

 Many of India's warships are without any helicopters because of years of underfunding, and the navy had sought their acquisition as a top priority.